ipsBruno/subdomains-finder/README.md

 # subdomain-finder

-A fastest tool to brute-force subdomains
+A fastest tool to brute-force subdomains</br>
 This can scan the 500,000 subdomains in less than 1 hour.

 #### Command Line: